-Birds Wake Me Up: Deeply inspired by writings of Helen McDonald, the tale follows a young boy and his poignant relationship with birds, as he navigates adulthood, loss of home and the essence of living in an ever-changing world.
+Birds Wake Me Up: Deeply inspired by the writings of Helen McDonald, the tale follows a young boy and his poignant relationship with birds, as he navigates adulthood, loss of home, and the essence of living in an ever-changing world.

 A Movement Artist: Unravelling both eastern and western forms of dance, a young girl seeks personal identity and artistic fulfilment while her teacher suffers from a physical and mental breakdown.

 Controller of Chaos: Mr. Bhatkhande is a traffic constable who has been regularly monitoring roads at a popular spot in the Mumbai suburban region for over a decade.
 Over the course of a single day during the outbreak of COVID19, Bhatkhande encounters a self-reliant transgender who challenges his notion of life as they wade through the ironically quiet streets of a bustling city to leave behind a life accustomed to chaos.

 She was a Maiko: Otis, a wealthy German businessman, pursues a trip to Japan and gets involved with a teenage hostess whose performance and mysterious past offer him an opportunity to discover his own quivering sanity and a repressed capacity to love.